-(5) On February 7, 2018, Messrs.
-Bartel and Hogan ceased employment with the Company.

-(6) Reflects fiscal 2018.
-2017 and 2016.

-(7) Reflects salary paid for fiscal 2018, 2017 and 2016.

-(8) Reflects cash bonuses paid during fiscal 2018.
+- (5) On February 7, 2018, Messrs.
+Bartel and Hogan ceased employment with the Company. - (6) Reflects fiscal 2018, 2017 and 2016. - (7) Reflects salary paid for fiscal 2018, 2017 and 2016. - (8) Reflects cash bonuses paid during fiscal 2018.
 Mr. Kim's bonus was in connection with his relocation to Grapevine, Texas to serve as Interim Chief Executive Officer.
 Mr. Kaufman's bonus relates to the time-based cash award which was granted along with the fiscal 2018 grants of restricted stock awards, the vesting of which was accelerated under our Retirement Policy.
 Mr. Crawford's bonus relates to one tranche of each of fiscals 2015, 2016, and 2017 cash awards granted along with the restricted stock awards for each respective year.
 Each recipient of a cash award received the right to an amount of cash consideration that was fixed on the award date and vests ratably over a three-year service period, subject to accelerated vesting upon attainment of retirement eligibility and other terms.

-(9) Reflects the grant date fair value for the designated fiscal years for the restricted stock awards in accordance with ASC 718 based on the common stock price on the date of grant.
+- (9) Reflects the grant date fair value for the designated fiscal years for the restricted stock awards in accordance with ASC 718 based on the common stock price on the date of grant.
 The assumptions used by the Company in calculating the grant date fair value are incorporated herein by reference to Note 13 to the Company's consolidated financial statements in its Annual Report on Form 10-K, filed April 2, 2019.
 For the fiscal 2018 LTI awards, for Messrs.
-DeMatteo and Lloyd, 50% of the stock awards include performance-based restricted shares and for Mr. Kaufman, 67% of the stock awards include performance-based awards are earned at the maximum of 200% of the target award, then the grant date fair market value of the performance-based havers upon this separation from the Company effective on May 9, 2018.

-(10) Reflects incentive-based bonuses earned in each fiscal year.

-(11) The amounts reported in the "All Other Compensation" column represent the sum of (a) the aggregate incremental cost to the Company of all perquisites and other personal benefits, including the personal use of the Company plane, premiums on life insurance and long-term disability insurance, third party financial planning services and annual physical examinations; (b) the amounts contributed by the Company to our 401(k) retirement savings plan and medical expense reimbursement plan; and (c) post-employment payments made in connection with terminations.
-See details of these amounts for fical 2018 in the "All Other Compensation" table below.
+DeMatteo and Lloyd, 50% of the stock awards include performance-based restricted shares and for Mr. Kaufman, 67% of the stock awards include performance-based restricted shares and for Mr. Kaufman, 67% of the stock awards include performance-based restricted shares and for Mr. Kaufman, 67% of the stock awards include performance-based awards are earned at the maximum of 200% of the target award, then the grant date fair market value of the performance-based shares would be as follows: Mr. DeMatteo \$920,638; Mr. Lloyd \$2,221,893; and Mr. Kaufman \$1,500,541.
+Mr. Crawford's fiscal 2018 LTI award does not include any performance-based restricted shares.
+Mr. Mauler forfeited his 2018 stock awards upon his separation from the Company effective on May 9, 2018. - (10) Reflects incentive-based bonuses earned in each fiscal year. - (11) The amounts reported in the "All Other Compensation" column represent the sum of (a) the aggregate incremental cost to the Company of all perquisites and other personal benefits, including the personal use of the Company plane, premiums on life insurance and long-term disability insurance, third party financial planning services and annual physical examinations; (b) the amounts contributed by the Company to our 401(k) retirement savings plan and medical expense reimbursement plan; and (c) post-employment payments made in connection with terminations.
+See details of these amounts for fiscal 2018 in the "All Other Compensation" table below.